 Contracts

-Electricity, water, telephone, internet, bus ticket, and so on – you may now free yourself from all you needed for your old life.
-Cancel everything on time and revoke all your direct debit authorizations.
+Electricity, water, phone, internet, bus tickets, and more – you can now free yourself from all the necessities of your old life.
+Make sure to cancel everything on time and revoke all direct debit authorizations.

 Health Insurance